 The release of hydrogen gas by an anode can sometimes occur if the water is not used for a long period of time.
 Small quantities of hydrogen are produced that generally remains dissolved and flushes away as hot water is drawn from the tank.
 Depending on the water quality and the area where the water heater is installed, there may be a degree of hydrogen build up in the tank if the water heater hasn’t been used for two or more weeks.

-However, even with a stainless steel tank, if water is left unused for two weeks, you will have some hydrogen build-up; which is indicated by the spurting of a hot water tap when it is first opened.
+However, even with a stainless steel hot water tank, if water is left unused for two weeks, you will have some hydrogen build-up; which is indicated by the spurting of a hot water tap when it is first opened.

 An aluminium anode can be used if your water supply is of poor water quality in order to extend the life of the tank.
 You can request a “hard water” aluminium anode to be fitted to Aquamax glass tanks as part of an Apricus solar hot water system; and if ordered through Energy Matters, there is no extra charge.